 Bone spur surgery and minimally invasive alternatives

-Open spine surgery for bone spur treatment
+Traditional open spine surgery for bone spur treatment

 Minimally invasive spine surgery for bone spur treatment

 Thanks to state-of-the-art medical technology, patients can now choose to undergo a minimally invasive procedure rather than traditional open spine bone spur surgery.
 During a minimally invasive procedure, a small incision is made in the neck or back.
-The surgeon then removes only the portion of the bone spur that has come into contact with the spinal nerve or spinal cord.
+The surgeon then removes the portion of the bone spur that has come into contact with the spinal nerve root or spinal cord.
 This allows the pinched nerve to be released without altering the stability of the spine.

 Because of our minimally invasive approach to the spine, our patients can experience a shorter recovery time and lower risk of complication than patients who choose traditional open back surgery.^ Since 2005, we’ve been able to help more than 75,000 patients at our state-of-the-art outpatient centers across the United States.
 Contact us to learn more.

 We are happy to offer a free MRI review* to determine if you are a potential candidate for one of our procedures.